magomimmo/modern-cljs/doc/second-edition/tutorial-09.md

 ### Update the handler

-When we introduced [Compojure][18] in the previous section, we defined an handler to manage the essential routes for serving our `shopping.html` and `index.html` pages.
+When we introduced [Compojure][18] in the previous section, we defined a handler to manage the essential routes for serving our `shopping.html` and `index.html` pages.

-That said the `shoreleave-remote-ring` library requires that you add the `wrap-rpc` wrapper to the top-level handler in such a way that it will be ready to receive Ajax calls.
+That being said, the `shoreleave-remote-ring` library requires that you add the `wrap-rpc` wrapper to the top-level handler in such a way that it will be ready to receive Ajax calls.